Graduate School Handbook Part 3 – Applications and admissions

 PGR3.2.2R Applicants must meet minimum English language proficiency requirements.
-For international applicants wishing to pursue research at UWE these are IELTs 6.5 – 7.5 overall or accepted equivalents.
+For international applicants wishing to pursue research at UWE Bristol these are IELTS 6.5–7.5 overall or accepted equivalents.
 Faculties may vary their requirements within this range.
-Any such variation will be published on the Graduate School website.
+Any such variation will be detailed in the postgraduate research study eligibility criteria available on the Graduate School website.

 PGR3.2.3R Applicants for Professional Doctorate programmes are also expected to have experience of relevant professional practice, and may need to demonstrate that they have access to a suitable professional context in which to conduct their research.

-PGR3.2.4R Eligibility to apply for the MPhil (by publication) or DPhil is met by one of the following criteria:
+PGR3.2.4R To be eligible to apply for the MPhil or DPhil by publication, applicants must:

-- The applicant is employed by the University or an affiliated institution for a minimum of one year, with at least six months remaining on their contract.
+a. be employed by the University or an affiliated academic institution for a minimum of one year, with at least six months remaining on their contract, or

 Registration for DPhil or MPhil by publication is on a part-time basis.

 PGR3.3.1R Successful applicants will only receive a formal offer with Terms and Conditions after a successful formal interview.
 Interviews may take place by video conference, using software approved by the University, where it is not possible to hold a face-to-face event.